63 Ophiuchi

 63 Ophiuchi is an O-type giant star in the constellation Sagittarius, despite its name.
 During a 2009 survey for companions of massive stars, it was observed using speckle interferometry but no companion was found.
 The small parallax measurement of 0.91±0.09 mas suggest that this extremely luminous star may be located about 3,600 light-years away.
 An estimate of the distance based on the strength of the Ca II line yields a more modest value of 2605 ly.
 The star lies only 0.3° north of the galactic plane.

 In 1983, astronomers from the Sternberg Astronomical Institute in Moscow, Russia identified a faint, shell-shaped nebula surrounding the star that was being excited by the star's energy.
 Named Sharpless 22, this ring-shaped nebula has a double-shell structure with an inner envelope spanning 45–50′ (9–18 pc), surrounded by a diffuse envelope some 65–80′ (14–29 pc) across.
 At an estimated mass loss rate of (6–8) × 10^{−6} /yr, it would take the star about (1–5) × 10^{5} years to produce such a nebula from the outflow of its stellar wind.

+In 2025 the star was found to have a weak magnetic field, which is unusual for giant stars.
+It is considered an example of an transitional object between main sequence strongly magnetic stars and magnetic supergiants like Alnitak.